jasonlryan/zeno_kb/z_1/tools/README.md

 ### Category Mapping

-Tools are categorized based on their Asset type:
+Tools are categorized based on their Asset type (see schema and category mapping in `dataConverter.js`):

 - **Audience GPT** → Audience Insights
 - **Trends & Topics** → Trends & Analysis